elttam/publications/writeups/stm-stsafe-i2c-receive-mem-corruption.md

 However, upon successful exploitation the attacker could achieve code execution on the MCU.

-# Discovery
+# Timeline

-* July 2023, Zoltan Madarassy, elttam
+* July, 2023 - Vulnerability identified by Zoltan Madarassy, elttam
+* 23 Aug, 2023 - Vulnerability reported to ST PSIRT
+* 10 Oct, 2023 - Fixed version (v3.3.7) of the STSAFE-A1xx middleware published by ST
+* 1 Dec, 2023 - Advisory published and CVE requested